This is an AI translated post.

 Select Language

-MG, once perceived as a budget car brand in the UK, is now undergoing a brand image makeover with the launch of its 3rd-generation model featuring cutting-edge technology.
-The new MG 3 has been priced competitively in Japan.
+MG, once perceived as a budget car brand in the UK, is undergoing a brand image transformation by introducing a 3rd generation model equipped with cutting-edge technology.
+The new MG 3 has been launched in Japan at a competitively priced point.

-In Japan, MG sold over 4,000 units of the older MG 3 last year.
-The older MG 3, which was launched about 10 years ago, was known for its somewhat rough gasoline engine and unrefined driving performance, but it enjoyed considerable popularity in Japan as the most affordable car.
-The 7-year free warranty was also a major attraction.
+MG saw over 4,000 customers purchase the older MG 3 model in Japan last year.
+The older MG 3, released about a decade ago, had a somewhat rough gasoline engine and lacked refinement in its driving performance.
+However, it gained significant popularity in Japan as the most affordable car available.
+The 7-year warranty also proved to be a major draw.

-In response, MG has launched the new 3rd-generation model, further enhancing its product capabilities.
-The new MG 3 is built on a new platform and features a full hybrid system instead of a mild hybrid.
-It comes equipped with a large touch monitor in the interior and a modern design.
+In response, MG has enhanced its product capabilities by introducing the popular 3rd generation model.
+The new MG 3 boasts a redesigned platform and features a full hybrid system, rather than a mild hybrid.
+It includes a large touch monitor in the interior and has adopted a more modern design aesthetic.

-MG claims that the new 3rd-generation model represents a significant upgrade.
-The model price has also been adjusted upwards, ranging from 2.69 million yen to 3.46 million yen.
-However, it remains cheaper than competing models such as the Renault Clio and Toyota Yaris.
+MG stated that the new 3rd generation model represents a significant upgrade.
+While the price has been adjusted upwards, from approximately 2.69 million yen to 3.46 million yen, it remains more affordable than competing models like the Renault Clio or Toyota Yaris.

-With the production of Ford Fiesta, a popular budget hatchback model in the UK, coming to an end, MG is expected to fill the void.
-MG aims to capture a larger market share with its affordable pricing, targeting an annual sales volume of 10,000 units.
+In the UK, with the discontinuation of the Ford Fiesta, a popular budget hatchback, there's anticipation that MG could fill that demand.
+MG aims to capture a larger market share by leveraging its competitive pricing and targeting annual sales of 10,000 units.

-MG's design studio is located in London, and the European-spec bodywork is completed at the Birmingham Technical Center.
-Following the easing of COVID-19 travel restrictions, Chinese engineers have also been involved in the development of the new model in the UK.
+MG's design studio is located in London, and the European specification body was completed at the Birmingham Technology Center.
+Following the easing of COVID-19 travel restrictions, Chinese engineering teams also reportedly participated in the development of the new model in the UK.